atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 I
 ., iq
-'No" — added.
-Dermot — . we - will
+'No" --added.
+Dermot --. we - will
 «
 Soon let him See that we have not our ft
 '♦
 %
 fellows in England, no, nor in Jre
-1 land neither, honey. — This Sword,
+1 land neither, honey. --This Sword,
-Sir" — continued’he, looking fiercely at Mr. Selby, * and drawing it half out of the Scabbard — this Sword, Sir, shall ■ Soon malic you know, as it has many a better man,, that.
+Sir" --continued’he, looking fiercely at Mr. Selby, * and drawing it half out of the Scabbard --this Sword, Sir, shall ■ Soon malic you know, as it has many a better man,, that.
 I am not your itl low.
 Sir, in anything.
 D -- -- -- -- -- n me';
 do you'know That I shave often dis patched a brace of impertinent pup in a morning with a brace of bul lets, and then sat down to my„te'a with as much composure assis L had but that moment stepped out; of bed ?"
 •«.
-j Aye" ' — replied mr.'shelby*rrtfeteh
+j Aye" ' --replied mr.'shelby*rrtfeteh
-ing a deep Sigh,, on the recollection of charles’s unhappy affair — ‘‘ it is to the G 5 ready
+ing a deep Sigh,, on the recollection of charles’s unhappy affair --‘‘ it is to the G 5 ready
 I
 «